ghc-proposals/ghc-proposals/proposals/0000-local-do.rst

 .. sectnum::
 .. contents::

 This proposal introduces a new extension ``-XLocalDo`` which makes it possible to overload the meaning of a do-notation expression *on a case-by-case basis* (as opposed to the global effect of ``-XRebindableSyntax``), by writing ``do @builder``.
-The design is inspired by F#'s [computational expressions](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/computation-expressions).
+The design is inspired by F#'s  `computational expressions <https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/computation-expressions>`_.

 Motivation